You are a designer. Or an artist. Or a photographer. Or someone who makes things with their hands and their eyes.

 Common mistakes to avoid

 Starting vague.
 “Make something cool” gives Claude nothing to work with.
-“Make a single-page portfolio with my name centered in large serif type on a cream background with a subtle particle animation behind it” gives Claude everything.
+“Make a single-page portfolio with my name centred in large serif type on a cream background with a subtle particle animation behind it” gives Claude everything.

 Correcting endlessly instead of starting fresh.
-If Claude is going in the wrong direction after two attempts, start a new session with a better initial description.
+If Claude is going in the wrong direction after two or three attempts, start a new session with a better initial description.
 A fresh start with a clear prompt almost always outperforms a long, confused conversation.

 Not using CLAUDE.md.
 Every session without it is a cold start.
 You will repeat yourself constantly.